-It may be impossible to free the hair from the outlet, even if the circulation pumps are turned off.
+Freeing the hair from the outlet may be impossible, even if the circulation pumps are turned off.

-People using spa pools are at an increased risk of suction entanglement due to the fact that they will be in close proximity to an outlet no matter where they are situated within the spa pool.
+People using spa pools are at an increased risk of suction entanglement because they will be close to an outlet no matter where they are situated within the spa pool.

 For this reason, people using spa pools should be advised to tie long hair back and refrain from submerging their head under the water.

-Staff responsible for supervising the spa pool should be trained sufficiently so that they are aware of the hazards associated with outlets.
+Staff responsible for supervising the spa pool should be trained to be aware of the hazards associated with outlets.

 Now would be a good time to make notes about any risk factors you may be aware of with the pool outlets at your own facility.